 Portuguese law does not expressly govern escrow accounts; however, similar types of arrangements can be contractually set up and are commonly used by Portuguese banks.
 Security interests can be taken over bank accounts in Portugal and the typical method to do so would be by granting a pledge over such bank account.
-A reference should be made to the form of financial pledges which are the customary method of taking security over bank accounts by financial institutions, financial pledges being governed by the regime of Decree-Law no. 105/2004, of 8 May 2004 (as amended), in line with the financial collateral arrangements directive.
+A reference should be made to the form of financial pledges which are the customary method of taking security over bank accounts by financial institutions, financial pledges being governed by the regime of Decree-Law no. 105/2004, of 8 May 2004 (as amended), in line with Directive 2002/47/EC of the European Parliament and of the Council of 6 June 2002 on financial collateral arrangements.
 The important characteristic of such financial pledges is that the collateral taker may have the possibility to use and dispose of financial collateral provided as the owner of it.
 English law pledges over Portuguese bank accounts are possible, but the relevant Portuguese bank (as debtor in relation to the balance of that account from time to time) should be notified of the granting of the pledge.